weierophinney/mwop.net/data/blog/2010/232-Symfony-Live-2010.md

 most cases, we try and offer at least a new approach to the problem — but we could do better.)

 Fabien also made an interesting announcement.
-During a Q&A session with the Symfony core team, he said that Symfony 2 will not write re-invent the wheel when it doesn't need to — and announced that Symfony 2 will be using `Zend_Log` and `Zend_Cache` instead of rewriting the current Symfony components.
+During a Q&amp;A session with the Symfony core team, he said that Symfony 2 will not write re-invent the wheel when it doesn't need to — and announced that Symfony 2 will be using `Zend_Log` and `Zend_Cache` instead of rewriting the current Symfony components.
 I find